 Flexibility & independence.
 Companies have an opportunity to update the software components as soon as the need arises, especially when the solution was designed on an open-source platform basis.

 Multifunctionality.
 These Point of Sale systems can be hybrid, in other words - they can perform functions and use components specific to different types of Point of Sale.

 Some of the main disadvantages of a Custom POS are:

 Higher cost.
 The Custom POS development cycle consists of a few stages: an analysis of the current customer's situation, development itself, testing, and maintenance.
 All of them need significant investment and impact on product value.

 Time-consuming.
 The development phase can take much more time compared with Vendor software implementation.
 The time frame depends on certain business features and process complexity.

-In the second case, the POS system is developed based on specific customer analysis.
+In the second case, the POS system is designed based on specific customer analysis.
 It's used within one company and allows updating the system when the user needs it.

-On the other hand, a large business has completely different needs.
+HoReCa: A large business has completely different needs.
 Here chains of restaurants, hotels, shops, and gas stations mostly use Custom POS systems.
 It's hard to manage processes within a sizable system if the software wasn't designed for its scale.
-Based on this, restaurants and hotels are ordering development from scratch for keeping track of products and assets more efficiently.
+Based on it, restaurants and hotels order development from scratch for keeping track of products and assets more efficiently.